Electric Power, Environment, and System Reliability

 Professional integration

-Typical jobs available are:
+The typical jobs available are:

-• Project manager (studies).
+• Project manager (research).

 H1102: Management and Engineering

-H1206: Management and engineering studies, research and industrial development
+H1206: Management and engineering studies, research, and industrial development

 H1502: Industrial Quality Management and Engineering

-K2108: Higher Education
+K2108: Higher education

-K2402: Research in the sciences of the universe, matter and life
+K2402: Research in the sciences of the universe, matter, and life

 Read more